rcl-ssl/docs/api/azure-keyvault.md

 Set [Access Control](../authorization/access-control-app.md) for your application to access your Azure Subscription that contains your Azure resources (eg. DNS Zone, etc)

+Set [Access Control for Key Vault](../authorization/access-control-app.md#access-policies-for-key-vault) for your application to access your Key Vault

+### Access Token for Azure Resources

-To obtain an access token, send a **POST** request to the Microsoft endpoint :
+To obtain an access token for azure resources (eg. Azure DNS Zone, etc), send a **POST** request to the Microsoft endpoint :

 ```bash
 https://login.microsoftonline.com/{your-tenantid}/oauth2/token